What is the difference between GHIC and EHIC?

 The personal injury solicitors at JMW have significant experience in helping those who have been injured in accidents while on holiday or travelling abroad.
 While it is impossible to anticipate everything that might happen, you can protect yourself by making careful preparations.
 If you have suffered an accident abroad, compensation could help to cover any additional expenses you incurred as a result, or pay for any lifestyle adjustments you need to make while you recover.

-If you think you may be entitled to compensation, you can contact JMW’s personal injury experts to discuss the circumstances of your accident.
+If you think you may be entitled to compensation for an accident abroad, you can contact JMW’s personal injury experts to discuss the circumstances of your accident.
 Call us on 0345 872 6666 or fill in our online enquiry form to arrange a call back.

 Did you find this post interesting?
 Share it on: